What if I told you I could get your site to the very top of Google’s search engine results page (SERP)?

 People are forgetful, so it’s possible that someone has written about your brand or service but forgot to link to your website.

 But don’t worry!
 You can turn these mentions into great backlinks.
 You can set Google alerts to inform you whenever someone mentions your site in their content.
 When you get an alert, check their page to see if they’ve hyperlinked to your site.
-If they haven’t, then reach out to the author thanking them for their kind words and ask them to put your site as a source.
+If they haven’t, then reach out to the author thanking them for their kind words and asking them to put your site as a source.

 Finding unlinked mentions is also a best practice to use with your HARO strategy - after a journalist has used you as a source, you can search to see if they followed through on providing you with a backlink.